samuelpfchoi/RoboND-P4-DeepLearning-Project/README.md

 | final score       | 0.3722  | 0.4060  | 0.4364  | 0.4198  | 0.4198  | 0.4270  |

-In additional to tuning parameter for accuracy, I also tried used no. of different value of *workers" parameter in order to speedup the training time.
+In additional to tuning parameter for accuracy, I also tried used no. of different value of **workers** parameter in order to speedup the training time.
 However, it seems no significant improvement thus I stick back to default value.

 The following shown the training curves of each training: